Shootin' Injuns

-Shootin' Injuns is a 1925 American short silent comedy film directed by Robert F. McGowan.
-It was the 38th Our Gang short subject to be released.
+Shootin' Injuns is a 1925 American short silent comedy film, the 38th in the Our Gang series, directed by Robert F. McGowan.

 Plot

-The gang decides to run away from home and go shoot Indians, despite their parents' warnings.
-Traveling at night in the rain proves to be to eerie for the gang.
-They seek refuge into a nearby house, unaware that the home is actually an inventor's model for a gimmick-laden "magnetic house" in the process of being sold to an amusement park.
-The terrifying contrivances frighten the gang beyond their wits and they attempt to flee.
-Their parents eventually arrive to remedy the situation and end up getting involved with the gimmickry as well.
+The gang ventures away to shoot Indians, despite their parents' warnings.
+At night, they seek refuge in a nearby house, unaware that the home is actually an inventor's model for a gimmick-laden magnetic house that will be sold to an amusement park.
+The terrifying contrivances frighten the gang and they attempt to flee.
+Their parents arrive to remedy the situation and are involved with the gimmickry as well.